Local derivative estimates for the heat equation coupled to the Ricci flow

 \section{Introduction}

 The Bernstein method is a strategy for obtaining derivative estimates for a solution to some PDE via applying the maximum principle to some partial differential inequality satisfying by a suitable combination of the solution and its derivatives.
 It is very useful in PDE and geometric analysis.
-In [B87]/[S89] Bando / Shi adapted this method to obtain global/local derivative estimates for the Ricci flow.
+In \cite{B87}/\cite{S89} Bando/Shi adapted this method to obtain global/local derivative estimates for the Ricci flow.
 Shi's local derivative estimates are fundamental for the study of the Ricci flow.
-For expositions and/or alternative proofs of Shi's local derivative estimates see for example, Hamilton [H95], Cao-Zhu [CZ], Chow-Lu-Ni [CLN], Chow et al [C+] and Tao [T].
-With bounds on some derivatives of curvatures of the initial metrics Lu (see [LT] and [C+]) got a modified version of Shi's local derivative estimates.
-Ecker-Huisken [EH] got Shi-type estimates for the mean curvature flow.
-Grayson-Hamilton [GH] derived Shi-type estimates for the harmonic map heat flow.
-For the heat equation on a Riemannian manifold, Kotschwar [K] obtained a Shi-type local gradient estimate, while the author [Hu] obtained local higher derivative estimates.
+For expositions and/or alternative proofs of Shi's local derivative estimates see for example, Hamilton \cite{H95}, Cao-Zhu \cite{CZ}, Chow-Lu-Ni \cite{CLN}, Chow et al \cite{C+08} and Tao \cite{T}.
+With bounds on some derivatives of curvatures of the initial metrics Lu (see \cite{LT}, \cite{MT} and \cite{C+08}) got a modified version of Shi's local derivative estimates.
+Ecker-Huisken \cite{EH} got Shi-type estimates for the mean curvature flow.
+Grayson-Hamilton \cite{GH} derived Shi-type estimates for the harmonic map heat flow.
+For the heat equation on a Riemannian manifold, Kotschwar \cite{K} obtained a Shi-type local gradient estimate, while the author \cite{Hu} obtained local higher order derivative estimates.
 Recently the Shi-type estimates are also derived for some other geometric evolution equations.
-See for example [LW] and [Ch].
+See for example \cite{LW} and \cite{Ch}.

-In his lectures at Tsinghua University in 2012/13, Hamilton constructed a new comparison function, which is related to Lemma 8.3 in Perelman [P], and used it to simplify Shi's proof of the local derivative estimates for the Ricci flow.
-In this note we use Hamilton's comparison function to obtain local derivative estimates of Shi-type for the heat equation coupled to the Ricci flow.
+In his lectures at Tsinghua University in 2012/13 and in 2015, Hamilton \cite{H13} constructed a comparison function (see Corollary 5.2 here), and used it to simplify Shi's proof of the local derivative estimates for the Ricci flow.
+(Actually Hamilton \cite{H13} only gave the details for the gradient estimate.
+For completeness here we write down some details for the higher derivative case by using Hamilton's comparison function; see the proof of Theorem 5.3.)

+In this note we use Hamilton's comparison function to obtain local derivative estimates of Shi-type for the heat equation coupled with the Ricci flow.
 To state our results we first introduce some notations.
 Fix $T >0$.
 Let $(M, (g(t))_{t\in [0,T]})$ be a solution (not necessarily complete) to Hamilton's Ricci flow